 The casual observer would probably overlook most of the fungi on show.

-For this Field Day, we are very lucky to have local fungi experts to guide us and explain the range of fungi - and slime moulds - growing among the leaf litter and fallen logs of the forest floor.
+We are very lucky to have Teresa and John to guide us.
+They are experienced amateur mycologists with a deep knowledge of this patch of forest, developed over many years of careful observation and study.
+They will explain the range of fungi - and slime moulds - growing among the leaf litter and fallen logs of the forest floor.

 Please join us at 10am in the carpark for the Box Cutting Rainforest Walk (at Kianga, between Narooma and Dalmeny … click here for map details)